mycrazydog/isc/readme.md

 ### 4) Setup Mail Settings

-Now, you need to setup your mail settings by just opening and updating the following file `app/config/mail.php`.
+Setup your mail settings by  opening and updating `app/config/mail.php`.

 This will be used to send emails to your users, when they register and they request a password reset.

+While testing locally, you can set `'pretend' => true,` in `app/config/mail.php` to simulate email being sent.

 -----